T

 • Visit on a clear day for the best visibility.

-• Information panels help identify landmarks.
+• Information panels help identify landmarks visible from the top.

 2. Midday